lorddrago12/Number-Guessing-Game/README.md

 1. The game displays a difficulty menu
 2. The player selects a valid difficulty
-3. A secret number is generated within the chosen range
+3. A secret number is generated
 4. The player makes guesses (up to 7)
-5. The game provides hints after each guess
+5. Feedback is given after each guess
 6. The game ends with a win or loss
-7. The player is asked if they want to play again
+7. Best score is checked and saved if needed

-This loop continues until the player chooses to stop.
+8. The player can choose to play again

 ---